sparkflows/sparkflows-docs/docs/tutorials/etl/string-functions-multiple.rst

 String Functions
 ================

+String functions are useful to tranform strings in your dataframe.
+The "StringFunction" processors allows you to apply common string operations such as 'trim', 'upper', 'lower', 'lefttrim', 'righttrim' etc. to strings.

-This example shows how we can apply different string functions on input dataset.
+In the example below, different string functions are applied to input dataset.

 Workflow
 --------

-Below is the workflow which does the following:

-* Reads data from hdfs/hive etc.
-* Applies different string functions on different columns in dataset.
+The example workflow below, read data from HDFS/Hive and applies different string functions on different columns of the dataset.

 .. figure:: ../../_assets/tutorials/etl/string-functions-multiple/1a.png